 Three-Slot vs. Four-Slot Dryer Outlets

-A three-wire dryer outlet has two "hot" slots and neutral/ground slot.
+An older three-wire dryer outlet has two "hot" slots and neutral/ground slot.
 This is designed to fit older dryers that have cords with three-prong plugs.
 In newer installations, the dryer outlet has four slots, with two "hot" slots, a neutral slot, and a grounding slot.
 And this outlet is designed to fit newer dryers equipped with four-prong power cords.

 Converting a Dryer Outlet or Dryer Cord Yourself